 All-in-ones: An all-in-one (AIO) nappy is pretty similar in design to a disposable nappy in that the cover and absorbent material are attached.
 While an AIO nappy means there’s no need to add inserts, it also means the whole nappy needs to be washed.

 All-in-twos: An all-in-two (AI2) nappy has an absorbent layer that snaps into the cover.
 When the absorbent layer gets wet or soiled, you can simply change it for a fresh one and reuse the cover.
 This usually means less washing.

 Fitted nappies: Shaped like disposables, fitted nappies are snapped on and the whole nappy is absorbent.
 You do need a waterproof cover, though.

 Pocket nappies: Absorbent inserts are tucked into a waterproof nappy cover (sometimes called a shell) with a built-in pocket.
 The inserts are sometimes needed overnight or as bub gets older.

-Size: Modern cloth nappies can come in three or four different sizes, including newborn, small, medium, and large.
+Size: In Australia, modern cloth nappies can come in three or four different sizes, including newborn, small, medium, and large.
 Many are specifically made for a certain-sized baby, so be sure to check sizing before you buy.